-Our Board of Trustees is currently composed of ten trustees, all of whom have terms expiring at the 2022 Annual Meeting.
-Glenda G. McNeal, who has served on the Board since 2011, will retire from the Board as of immediately prior to the 2022 Annual Meeting and thus has not been nominated for re-election.
-In connection with Ms. McNeal's retirement and effective as of immediately prior to the 2022 Annual Meeting, the Board has reduced the number of trustees constituting the entire board to nine and, therefore, has nominated nine individuals for election to the Board.
-If elected, each of the nine trustee nominees will serve as trustees for a one-year term until the 2023 annual meeting of shareholders and until their successors are elected and qualified.
+Our Board of Trustees is currently composed of nine trustees, all of whom have terms expiring at the 2023 Annual Meeting.
+If elected, each of the nine trustee nominees will serve as trustees for a one-year term until the 2024 annual meeting of shareholders and until their successors are elected and qualified.